SoftengPoliTo/ascot/crates/ascot-esp32c3/examples/light-with-state/README.md

 For each request, the server responds with the _final_ status of the operation invoked by that request.

+The firmware's state monitors the number of times the `light/toggle` route is invoked and outputs this count to the console.

 The board can be discovered by another node on the same network via an `mDNS-SD` service using the default domain `ascot`.